01 of 05

 - About 170 running inches of double fold binding to finish at 1/4" (how to make quilt binding)

 - For the door signs and police call box wording.
-You can try EQ Fabric Sheets, but there are other choices.
 Two 8-1/2" x 11" sheets are required but you might need more to experiment a bit.

 Make a Hanging Sleeve.